 Open communication is critical here.
-Moreover, creating automated systems with the help of ELDs and fleet management software may also help reduce the friction.
-You can also start an internal newsletter that highlights the best performing drivers and the safety statistics of the fleet.
-This will not only motivate drivers, but it may also make them more focused towards improving fleet safety and working in unison with the management to achieve organizational goals.
+Moreover, creating automated systems with the help of ELDs and fleet management software may also help reduce friction.
+You can also start an internal newsletter that highlights the best-performing drivers and the safety statistics of the fleet.
+This will not only motivate drivers, but it may also make them more focused on improving fleet safety and working in unison with the management to achieve organizational goals.

 You can also install front-facing dash cams and incorporate those videos in the driver coaching program.
 Videos of accidents or critical safety events may make conversations and coaching drivers much easier.